aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pictures/update-a-specific-picture-from-excel-worksheet/_index.md

 url: /pictures/update/
 aliases: [/update-a-specific-picture-from-excel-workshee/]
 keywords: "Aspose.Cells Cloud, Excel, Update picture, REST API, SDK"
-description: "Learn how to update a picture in an Excel worksheet with Aspose.Cells Cloud REST API.
-Includes request details, a cURL example, and SDK snippets."
+description: "Learn how to update a picture in an Excel worksheet using Aspose.Cells Cloud REST API.
+Includes request details, a cURL example, and SDK snippets for multiple languages."
 ArticleTitle: "Update picture in an Excel file using Aspose.Cells Cloud REST API"
 weight: 70
 ---